XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/events.md

 ### I've been getting dupes about 3 days when the Key Card Event started.
 What gives?

 > First, "Coupon Collector's Problem".
 Second, [it actually kinda seems rigged to some extent.](https://old.reddit.com/r/girlsfrontline/comments/o5hpk4/weekly_commanders_lounge_june_22_2021/h2pa27f/)

-### When will the current event end?

-> If major event or collab, 4 weeks after start.
-If minor of mini events, 3 weeks after start.